google/libtrusttoken/README.md

 ## Versions

-Currently libtrusttoken supports two versions of the Private State Token API:
+Currently libtrusttoken supports one version of the Private State Token API:

 1. v2_allpublic - A variant that allows the use of 6 public metadata values.
-1. v2_privatemetadata - A variant that allows the use of one bit of private metadata and 3 public metadata values.

-Both versions of the Private State Token API are compatible with Chrome M113.

 ## Building